 “That’s fine, Millie.
 No worries.
 Just bring it in when you come back.
 Please remember this time!”

 After Millie found her way out of the store, which proved to be a little more difficult than it should’ve, she staggered several feet and fell at the edge the parking lot, the bottle hitting the pavement with a muffled clatter.
 I so can’t deal with this right now, Cory thought.
 That’s what the cops who frequently patrolled the lot were supposedly there for.
-So, let them babysit her for now, he thought.
+Let them babysit her for now, he thought.

 “Where the fuck are you Ed?”
 He called out.
-The store had three coolers: one inside and two in the adjacent drive through.
+The store had three coolers: one inside and two in the adjacent drive-through.
 Either Big Ed was in one of the coolers or he in was in the bathroom: Big Ed was a shitter.
 And, when he was taking a shit, he took forever.

 That’s when Cory smelled the weed.

 “Jesus, man.
 I thought you were Torrance.”
 It was obvious to Cory that Big Ed hadn’t washed or slept in a few days.
 He was Torrance’s right hand man so he put in a lot of hours.
 “You almost made me drop my fuckin’ pipe.
 Then it woulda been all over.”
 Big Ed was a big stoner, but he never called off and always had a balanced cash register.
 He was peace loving, but seemed to relish the chance to chase and face down shoplifters.
-And, there was ample opportunity for that at Kulp’s.
+There was ample opportunity for that at Kulp’s.
 Cory reached for the pipe.

 “Well if I was Torrance you’d really be up shit creek because Tripuh Ms was ready to walk with some darts and a nice cold beverage.
-Gratis,” They called cigarettes ‘darts’ at Kulp’s.
+Gratis,”

 Big Ed’s mouth hung open as he handed Cory the glass pipe.
 Cory lit it sucking at the dying ember.
 He blew out nothing, pushing his finger into the bowl,